 There is no enforced consensus on Lightning.
 As each implementation grows and develops their own unique features, the complexity of the network will increase.
 The more complex the lightning network becomes in this regard, the harder it is to have a standard across all implementations.

-One important consideration before you begin to accept Keysend is whether or not you want the world to know all of your public channels and capacity.
-Your pubkey says a lot about you and your node including total capacity, your peers, fee rates, and other information.
+Before you begin to accept Keysend, one important consideration is whether or not you want the world to know all of your public channels and capacity.
+Your pubkey says a lot about you and your node including total capacity, peers, fee rates, and other information.

-Although no one knows exactly how much of the total capacity of your node that you personally own, you may be in a position where you do not want this information out in the open and tied directly to you.
-It is important to note that a regular BOLT 11 invoice can also be decoded to expose your pubkey as well.
+Although no one knows exactly how much of the total capacity of your node that you own, you may be in a position where you do not want this information out in the open and tied directly to you.
+It is important to note that a regular BOLT 11 invoice can also be decoded to expose your pubkey.

 Keysend enables the payer to specify the amount to be sent.
 The receiver node must enable this feature manually.
-This is because the receiver may not want to deal with the risk of spam or lack of proof of receipt.
+The receiver may not want to deal with the risk of spam or lack of proof of receipt.
 A node that serves a merchant function arguably does not have a good reason to enable Keysend.
-However, an educator or developer may want to have Keysend enabled to receive ad hoc payments or donations.
+However, an educator or developer may want Keysend enabled to receive ad hoc payments or donations.